stschulte/puppet-nimsoft/README.md

 The `agentil_user` type can be used to describe a SAP user.
-The `sapbasis_agentil` probe needs a designated user to connect to your SAP systems in order to gether the different metrics.
+The `sapbasis_agentil` probe needs a designated user to connect to your SAP systems in order to gather the different metrics.
 Instead of providing valid credentials each time you add a SAP system, you can describe one user that is valid on every system and then simply reference this user in each of your system definitions.
-You of course also have one user for development, quality assurence and production if you like.
+You can also create multiple users if you want to use different credentials for production and developlment boxes for example.

 Example: